 To: President Biden, Secretary of Defense Austin, Secretary of the Navy Del Toro; Hawai’i Congressional Delegation; Governor of State of Hawai'i; Director, Hawaii’s Department of Health; Environmental Protection Agency

-We demand that the U.S. Navy empty and shut down twenty giant 79-year-old leaking jet fuel tanks that are embedded in Red Hill above Pearl Harbor Naval Base and that sit 100 feet above the water supply of Honolulu, Oahu, Hawaii.
+We demand that the U.S. Navy empty and shut down NOW twenty giant 80-year-old leaking jet fuel tanks that are embedded in Red Hill above Pearl Harbor Naval Base and that sit 100 feet above the water supply of Honolulu, Oahu, Hawaii.
 In November 2021, the drinking water for 93,000 residents was contaminated by fuel from these tanks and two wells closed down.
+Secretary of Defense Austin said that DOD will close the tanks, BUT it will take one year--We demand they be shut down NOW, before another big jet fuel leak into our drinking water!

 Why is this important?